 Eroticism & sexuality are central to self and relational life.
 The Sexual Crucible, my original practice model, led me to integrate sexuality into relational therapy.
-In 2000, that differentiation-based approach supported my focus on kinky clients, alternative sexualities and relationship structures.
+In 2000, that differentiation-based approach supported my focus on kinky & alternative sexualities and non-monogamous relationship structures.

 Kinky clients deserve therapists with a comprehensive understanding of kink experience: psychological, emotional, physical/medical, social and legal.
 They also deserve a therapist with seasoned clinical skills.
 This means creating client safety and establishing a strong alliance.
 (To clients who identify as kinky, I offer an addendum to my standard disclosure statement.)

 Kinky and non-monogamous clients do not always present with kink-related or relational problems.
 Yet I maintain a detailed understanding of kink-related injuries and non-monogamy challenges.